The 2012 Ebenezer Award Goes To… Presenting this year’s most ridiculous affront to Christmas and Hanukkah…

-The Becket Fund for Religious Liberty is pleased (well, sort of) to announce the recipient of our lowest honor, the 2012 Ebenezer Award, which is given annually to the public figure responsible for the most ridiculous affront to Christmas and Hanukkah.
+Becket Law is pleased (well, sort of) to announce the recipient of our lowest honor, the 2012 Ebenezer Award, which is given annually to the public figure responsible for the most ridiculous affront to Christmas and Hanukkah.

 “In this time of peace on Earth and good will to men, we give thanks for the little things that help to make the season bright: chestnuts roasting on open fires, tiny tots with their eyes all aglow—and the entertaining progressive pageant that is Lincoln Chafee at Christmastime.”

 - Our friends in the city of Santa Monica, California, who mothballed a nativity scene that had been displayed in a city park for over a half century.
 Our own Eric Rassbach was quoted in a Deseret News article about the controversy.
 In a somewhat happy ending, pro-Christmas folks got around the ban by staging a live nativity in the same park.

 - The Navy in Bahrain, which directed service members to dismantle a “Live Nativity” following an atheist complaint.

 However, not all is lost this holiday season.
 This 2012 Becket Eggnog Toast goes to the State of Pennsylvania for reinstating their Christmas tree after 30 years, and the management of Newhall Senior Home for repenting and rescinding its decision to take down the Christmas tree from the community room because it was a “religious symbol.”
 Good decision, Newhall.